MaximeMRF/v7-docs/content/start/folder_structure.md

 ## `database/`

 The `database` directory holds artifacts related to the database layer.
 By default, AdonisJS ships with Lucid ORM configured for SQLite; switching databases does not require reorganizing this folder.

+- `migrations/` — versioned schema changes
+- `seeders/` — scripts to insert initial or test data
+- `factories/` — blueprints for generating model instances in tests or seeders

 See also: [Lucid documentation](https://lucid.adonisjs.com)